MileHacker Logo

 Translation Tools

-Download an translation without internet dictionary or app before your trip.
-This helps you communicate even when you do not have internet access.
+Download an offline translation dictionary or app before your trip.
+This helps you communicate even when you don't have internet access.

 Business Hours & Schedules

-Funchal's operating hours for shops, restaurants, and points of interest generally cater to visitor needs, with certain variations.
+Funchal's operating hours for shops, restaurants, and points of interest generally cater to visitor needs, with some variations.

 Shopping & Dining Hours